andreasm80/blog.local/content/post/2024-05-13-neuvector-by-suse/index.md

 ## Security Policies

-I wrote a post a while back using [Antrea Native Policies](https://blog.andreasm.io/2023/06/21/securing-kubernetes-clusters-with-antrea-network-policies/) to create a "zero trust" approach where all namespaces are per default not allowed to communicate with each other (zero-trust) and then I micro-segmented using Antrea policies a demo application called Yelb.
+I wrote a post a while back using [Antrea Native Policies](https://blog.andreasm.io/2023/06/21/securing-kubernetes-clusters-with-antrea-network-policies/) to create a "zero trust" approach where all namespaces are per default not allowed to communicate with each other (zero-trust) and then I micro-segmented, using Antrea policies, a demo application called Yelb.
 I will follow the same approach here using Antrea policies to apply the foundation policies in my cluster then I will use NeuVector to further add security postures and explore what more I can do with NeuVector.

 NeuVector comes with a rich set of security features such as L7 network rules, WAF, process rules, Network Threat signatures, Config Drift rules just to name a few.
 In additon to the vast visibility NeuVector provides one can imagine this post will be a very fun and interesting post to do.
 I will try to cover most of these features in the sub-sections below.